Butlins Skegness: Butlins Resort Skegness

 Today the resort caters for over 400,000 visitors per year with 350,000 being resident and 70,000 visiting for the day.
 Along with the nearby Fantasy Island amusement park, the resort is the largest employer in the Skegness area, and currently employs 1,200 staff each year, 40 of which make up the Redcoat team.
 According to the national police profile of the local residents, a large proportion of the Butlins workforce is now Eastern European in origin.

 Over the years many of the attractions have been removed, including the monorail at the end of 2002.
 However the resort still retains several swimming pools and a funfair.
 Today it provides a range of activities such as rock climbing, fencing, and archery.
-It also provides a wide range of entertainment, aided by the formation of strategic partnerships with popular brands, including The X Factor, Britain's Got Talent, Thomas & Friends, Brainiac: Science Abuse, Guinness World Records, Bob the Builder, Pingu and Angelina Ballerina.
+It also provides a wide range of entertainment, aided by the formation of strategic partnerships with popular brands, including Britain's Got Talent, Thomas & Friends, Brainiac: Science Abuse, Guinness World Records, Bob the Builder, The Masked Singer and Angelina Ballerina.